Fundamental Wilderness Skills

 8:45 a.m.
 Thursday to 5 p.m.
 Friday

 For anyone who wants to learn wilderness living, this is the first class to take!
-Learn the four essentials of survival in this two and a half day, overnight class: how to create fire, shelter, disinfect water and forage for food.
+Learn the four essentials of survival in this two day, overnight class: how to create fire, shelter, disinfect water and forage for food.
 Designed for experienced outdoorsmen and novices alike, this class will familiarize the student with the empowering skill of creating fire using friction — the most important skill to know in the wild!

 Location, location, location: What is true in real estate is also true for survival.
 Students are introduced to the shelter lesson portion where students will work as a team to construct a warm and dry debris hut.